billal4b/php-REST-api/README.md

 # rest_api
- REST API with PHP &amp; MySql for mobile app or web app
+ How to build REST API with PHP &amp; MySql for mobile app or web app